Federal Law Enforcement Officers Association: History and stances

 In 1986, FLEOA opposed the Firearm Owners Protection Act, which softened the 1968 Gun Control Act.
-It was introduced by Sen. James A. McClure, supported by the NRA.
+It was introduced by Sen. James A. McClure, supported by the National Rifle Association of America (NRA).
 The law banned the creation of a national gun registry.
 A compromise was reached in the House, allowing William J. Hughes's amendment banning new automatic weapon ownership.
 Despite the objections of FLEOA, Police Foundation, IACP, FOP, Troopers, PERF, Sheriffs, NOBLE, Brotherhood, NAPO and the New York City Police Commissioner, the bill passed and was signed by Ronald Reagan in May 1986.

 In April 2000, then-New York City Mayor Rudy Giuliani described Border Patrol BORTAC agents involved in the seizure of Elian Gonzalez as "storm troopers" at least six times.
 FLEOA reacted with "strong disgust and dismay" to the Nazi imagery and demanded Giuliani's apology.
 Hillary Clinton, then running against Giuliani for a Senate seat, agreed with FLEOA in asking for an apology.
 He refused to apologize, though stated his criticism was aimed at Bill Clinton and AG Janet Reno.
 Giuliani withdrew from the race for unrelated reasons.

 In 2007, Jon Adler, then Executive Vice President of FLEOA, called Blackwater "the Cadillac of training services.
 You've got the best of the best teaching close-quarter-combat techniques."
 Blackwater was amidst criticism of their actions in Iraq and Afghanistan at the time, including the 2004 Fallujah ambush and 2007 Nisour Square massacre.
 The company and its head, Erik Prince were being scrutinized by the US House Oversight Committee, Iraqi courts, and others.

 Following an April 2012 US Secret Service prostitution scandal in Colombia, FLEOA's general counsel, Lawrence Berger, represented the agents; at least some were FLEOA members.
 Adler praised the Secret Service investigation, downplaying need for a congressional committee hearing.
 After a Justice Department Inspector General investigation following the 2012 prostitution scandal, it was found agents who attended drug cartel-funded parties for several years, where they received money, gifts, weapons, and encounters with prostitutes who were paid by the cartel.
 When the report came out in 2015, Michele Leonhart, DEA's head since 2007, received a bipartisan no-confidence vote from 22 of 43 House Oversight Committee members.
 FLEOA's Adler stated Leonhart "has our full and unwavering support", calling out House members for having "temper tantrums" at her committee hearing.

 FLEOA president Jon Adler endorsed full-body scanners at airports in 2010, denying they are an invasion of privacy, stating "I think a bomb detonating on a plane is the biggest invasion of privacy a person can experience."